nodejs/outreach/community.md

 ## Code of Conduct

-Like every other community, NodeJS foundation has also defined some rules which every member needs to follow.
-[Click here]((https://github.com/nodejs/admin/blob/master/CODE_OF_CONDUCT.md)) to read the Code of Conduct.
+Like every other community, NodeJS foundation has also defined some rules which every member needs to uphold.
+[Click here](https://github.com/nodejs/outreach/blob/master/CODE_OF_CONDUCT.md) to see the Code of Conduct.

 ## Stuck at Somewhere